glzbcrt/glzbcrt/README.md

 ### Hi there 👋

-George here, PSA @ Microsoft!
+George here, partner solution architect @ Microsoft!
 Here you will find my repositories.

+### Books I recommend:

+#### Artificial Inteliggence
+1. Designing Machine Learning Systems

 <!--
 **glzbcrt/glzbcrt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.